Note

-When collaborating with external B2B guest users, it’s a good idea to protect your apps with multifactor authentication policies.
-Then external users need more than just a user name and password to access your resources.
+When you collaborate with external B2B guest users, protect your apps with multifactor authentication policies.
+External users need more than just a username and password to access your resources.
 In Microsoft Entra ID, you can accomplish this goal with a Conditional Access policy that requires MFA for access.
-MFA policies can be enforced at the tenant, app, or individual guest user level, the same way that they're enabled for members of your own organization.
-The resource tenant is always responsible for Microsoft Entra multifactor authentication for users, even if the guest user’s organization has multifactor authentication capabilities.
+You can enforce MFA policies at the tenant, app, or individual guest user level, just like for members of your own organization.
+The resource tenant is responsible for Microsoft Entra multifactor authentication for users, even if the guest user's organization has multifactor authentication capabilities.

 Example: